cs06205/comporg-engager/README.md

-# RowanEngager - a small tool that brings classroom engagement to the next level
+# CompOrg Engager - a small tool that brings classroom engagement to the next level

 Copyright (C) 2023 Dr. Nick Ivanov @ Rowan University